JHID

 overview logo Overview

-John Hancock is a well-established financial services company with a long history and strong reputation in the investment management industry.
+John Hancock, a subsidiary of Manulife Financial Corporation, is a well-established and reputable financial services company with a long history in asset management and investment products.

 Investment Objective